The Little Prince: Plot

-Since the prince landed in a desert, he believed that Earth was uninhabited.
+Landing in a desert, the prince believed that Earth was uninhabited.
 He then met a snake that claimed to have the power to return him to his home, if he ever wished that.

-The prince next met a flower, who said she had only seen a few men in that part of the world, and they had no roots, letting the wind blow them around and living hard lives.
+The prince next met a flower, who said that she had only seen a few men in that part of the world, and that they had no roots, letting the wind blow them around and living hard lives.
 After climbing the highest mountain he had ever seen, the prince hoped to see the whole of Earth, thus finding the people; however, he saw only the desolate landscape.
 When the prince called out, his echo answered him, which he interpreted as the voice of someone boring who only repeats words.

 The prince encountered a row of rosebushes, becoming downcast at having once thought that his rose was unique and thinking she had lied about being unique.
 He began to feel that he was not a great prince, as his planet contained only three tiny volcanoes and a flower he now thought of as common.
 He started weeping until a fox came along.

 The fox desired to be tamed and taught the prince how to tame him.
-By being tamed, something goes from being ordinary or commonplace to being special and unique... but "what we tame, we are responsible for forever."
+By being tamed, something goes from being ordinary or commonplace to being special and unique... but "We only understand what we tame."

 From the fox, the prince learns that his rose was indeed special because she was the object of the prince's love and time; he had "tamed" her, and now she was more precious than all of the other roses.
 Upon their departure, the fox says that important things can only be seen with the heart, not the eyes.

 The prince then met two people from Earth: